Holmes-090/MediaExplorer/README.md

 a) K-Lite Codec Pack is required to view video files in the program.
 You can download this here: https://codecguide.com/download_kl.htm

-b) if launching the program from the .py file, ensure "opencv_world480.dll" is in the same directory as .py file (OpenCV 4.8 (or compatible).)
+b) if launching the program from the .py file, ensure "opencv_world480.dll" is saved in the "_internal" folder (OpenCV 4.8 (or compatible).)

 ------------------------------------------------------------
 2. Installation